CorcundaPT/3GC/brainstorm.md

 - +2m Radius / upscale;
 - +4m Cone / upscale;
 - +6m Line / upscale;
 > Any spell cast with a Line area, has always 2m width.
-For example, casting a effect in Line like a wall, the wall will have a lentgh of 6m and a width and height of 2m.
+For example, casting a effect in Line like a wall, the wall will have a length of 6m and a width and height of 2m.

 ### Duration

-The effects of a spell occures for a split secong.
-The caster can upscale spell so the effect preciste for a longer period of time.
+The effects of a spell occurs for a split second.
+The caster can upscale spell so the effect persiste for a longer period of time.
 It can be increase by time or while concentrate.
 - +1 Round / upscale;
 - Concentrate on one spell until it lose focus;